 5. Avoid Popping Popcorn

-I have a Frigidaire microwave, and they recommend that you also avoid popping popcorn when the metal rack is installed.
+It is also recommended that you avoid popping popcorn when the metal rack is installed.

 6. Do Not Run the Microwave Without Food